1. Home

 Step 5: Click the ‘Add To Chrome’ button.

 Step 6: The pop up (pictured below) will appear.
-Confirm the extension by clicking the ‘Add extension’ button.
+Click the ‘Continue to install’ button.

 Step 7: You will see the ‘Add To Chrome’ button has changed to ‘Remove from Chrome’.
 The extension has been added.